ELITR/online-text-flow/README.md

 Customize `var flow = {"en": '', "de": '', "cs": ''}` if other kinds or names of event streams are needed.
 Unnamed events are displayed in all streams.
 Reload the `/` endpoint to clear the `flow` history of complete text in the browser.

-Further subtitling viewport can be probably implemented using the CSS `overflow` and the JQuery `animate` features.
+Further subtitling viewport can be probably implemented using the CSS `overflow` and the jQuery `animate` features.

 ### [elitr/onlinetextflow/login.html](elitr/onlinetextflow/login.html)